-Understanding Filtering of Convictions in DBS Checks – 2023
+Understanding Filtering of Convictions in DBS Checks – 2024

 Filtering of Convictions happens during the DBS processes.
 When an individual applies for a job that involves working with vulnerable groups, they may be required to undergo a Disclosure and Barring Service (DBS) check.
 The purpose of this check is to assess an individual’s criminal record and identify any convictions or cautions that may pose a risk to vulnerable groups.

-What Is Filtering Of Convictions?
+What Is The Filtering Of Convictions?

-Filtering of convictions is the process by which certain convictions and cautions are removed from a DBS check result.
+The filtering of convictions is the process by which certain convictions and cautions are removed from a DBS check result.
 This means that they will not be disclosed to the employer or organisation requesting the check.

-The aim of filtering is to ensure that individuals are not unfairly penalised for past mistakes that are no longer relevant to their current circumstances.
+The aim of filtering convictions is to ensure that individuals are not unfairly penalised for past mistakes that are no longer relevant to their current circumstances.

 Who Is Eligible For Filtering?